The Good Samaritan Bible Story: What Jesus Really Taught (Luke 10)

 Jesus begins: “A man was going down from Jerusalem to Jericho, and he fell among robbers, who stripped him and beat him and departed, leaving him half dead” (Luke 10:30).

 This wasn’t a random location choice.
+The setting of the Good Samaritan parable helps explain the danger and urgency of the situation.
 The road from Jerusalem to Jericho was notorious in the first century.

 Jerusalem sits at about 2,500 feet above sea level, while Jericho is about 800 feet below sea level—making it one of the lowest cities on earth.
 The road between them descended nearly 3,300 feet over about 17 miles of winding, rocky terrain.